Hop On Our Electric School Bus Campaign

-But the impacts of climate change and ongoing racial and systemic injustice are big and daunting, leaving many of us to wonder what we can actually do.
+But the impacts of climate change, environmental and social injustice are big and daunting, leaving many of us to wonder what we can actually do.

 That's where For Our Kids can help.
 We're a network of support for those who want to connect and turn our love into action.
 By organizing that action and amplifying our voices, we'll make an impact and inspire even more parents to get involved.

 How to start?

 - Make sure you're connected: Join the For Our Kids network.

 - Watch our Welcome Video and come to our next Welcome Call.